EslamFaroug/laravel-comments/README.md

 ## Contributing

-Thank you for considering contributing to Comments!
+Thank you for considering contributing to LaravelComments!
 The contribution guide can be found [Here](https://mariobasic.com/contributing).

 ## Code of Conduct